-Bring the proposed Purisima-to-the-Sea trail alignment to the board for review and approval.
-Initiate additional technical studies, such as geotechnical evaluation, protocol botanical surveys and wetland delineations to support the environmental review process
+Initiate additional technical studies, such as geotechnical evaluation, protocol botanical surveys and wetland delineations to support the environmental review process for the Purisima-to-the-Sea Trail and Parking Area.
+Prepare 60% designs and initiate environmental review.

-Complete remediation, design, and permitting for the Purisima Upland Site Clean Up and Soil Remediation project.
+Finalize remediation design, environmental review and permitting for the Purisima Upland Site Cleanup and Soil Remediation project.
+Begin the request for bids process for the remediation work.